-Ionian Islands – Ιόνια νησιά, are also known as Eptanisa (Seven Islands), are strung out along the west coast of Greece from the Albanian frontier to the Peloponnese.
-In this westerly situation, with more rain in early spring than most other parts of Greece, the islands have a mild climate and lush growth of vegetation.
-Only second to Saronic gulf – Athens, the Ionian is one of the most important areas for yacht charters in the east Mediterranean Sea; for bareboats, flotillas and for crewed yacht charters on gulet motorsailers.
+Ionian Islands – Ιόνια νησιά, are traditionally called the “Heptanese” (meaning “the Seven Islands”) and are strung out along the west coast of Greece from the Albanian frontier, down to Peloponnese.
+In the western part of Greece, you will find more rain in early spring than in most other parts of the country, while the islands have a mild climate and lush growth of vegetation.
+Only second to Saronic gulf – Athens, the Ionian is one of the most important areas for yacht charters in the east Mediterranean Sea, either for bareboats, flotillas or crewed yacht charters.

 Later they became under Byzantine rule, and in 1085 were conquered by the Normans; subsequently in 1203-04 the Fourth Crusade brought another change of masters.
-The islands now fell into the hands of Italian rulers, and came under Venetian control.
-Venetian rule lasted until the fall of the Republic of St Mark in 1797.
-And during this period the islands provided a refuge for many Greeks fleeing from the Turks, including artists from Crete who founded a school of their own here, and throughout these centuries they enjoyed a richer cultural life than the rest of Greece.
 After an interlude of French rule the young Republic of the Seven Islands became a British Protectorate in 1815; in 1864 Britain returned the islands to Greece.